Digitalswede/ADS_2021/README.md

 <details>
 <summary> 5.5 Data visualisation (Exploratory) </summary>
 As we worked with audio data, and specifically speech, there wasn't a lot to gain from looking at our raw data.
 Spectrograms or MFCCs are also not very readable.
 However, I did compare visual representations of the data in order to explore the amplitude of certain segments, to decide which segment we should use to train our algorithm.
 The source data file was too big and would have been very slow to process, so having a visual representation helped us create a smaller but representative version of the dataset.
-In this instance, the software Audacity was used to visually represent and still be able to listen to the audio.
+In this instance, the software Audacity was used to visually represent the data (and still be able to listen to the audio, for quality reasons).

 </details>